opnfv/yardstick/docs/testing/user/userguide/01-introduction.rst

 This document consists of the following chapters:

-* Chapter :doc:`01-introduction` provides a brief introduction to yardstick project's goal and scope and gives the structure of this document.
+* Chapter :doc:`01-introduction` provides a brief introduction to *Yardstick* project's background and describes the structure of this document.

-* Chapter :doc:`02-methodology` describes the methodology implemented by the Yardstick Project for :term:`NFVI` verification.
+* Chapter :doc:`02-methodology` describes the methodology implemented by the *Yardstick* Project for :term:`NFVI` verification.

-* Chapter :doc:`03-architecture` provides information on the software architecture of yardstick.
+* Chapter :doc:`03-architecture` provides information on the software architecture of *Yardstick*.

 * Chapter :doc:`04-installation` provides instructions to install *Yardstick*.